Certificate of Makeup Design & Production

 Photographic skills are essential for documentation and presentation of work and are gained through an introduction to camera use, lighting and the development of a portfolio.
 Students need to provide their own 35mm SLR digital camera so they can keep a photographic record of their work.
 See the Student Handbook for camera functions needed.

 A business studies component prepares the student for work as an independent contractor.
-In addition to formal classes, the course encourages students to seek work experience whilst studying.
+In addition to formal classes, the programme encourages students to seek work experience whilst studying.
 This often involves experience as a makeup advisor or artist for local theatre groups, TV advertisements, music videos, short films, fashion shows and high school productions.
 Close liaison with industry provides many opportunities for workplace visits and experience throughout the year and for the development of students own networks with industry.